Friday, November 07, 2014

 Only welcome here are flying insects that spread the genes from plant to plant.

-We love to see it because that color is so achingly deep.
+Its color is so achingly deep.

 Except when warm sunniness inspires the pollinators to fly, this gentian twists to close up tight.